asu-ke-web-services/gios-vagrant/README.md

 ## Changing the Settings

 You can change the settings for the box by updating the `Vagrantfile` located in the working directory you chose in step 2 of the above section.
 You can add new configuration or override the default configuration by editting the `Vagrantfile`.

+### Examples:

-For example, if you want to map `../gios2-api` to `/var/www/html/gios2-api` you would add the following line to your `Vagrantfile`:
+To map `../gios2-api` to `/var/www/html/gios2-api` add the following line to your `Vagrantfile`:

   `config.vm.synced_folder "../gios2-api", "/var/www/html/gios2-api"`

+To map port from host 8888 to guest 80 add the following line to your `Vagrantfile`:

+ `config.vm.network "forwarded_port", guest: 80, host: 8888`

+For more options see [Vagrantfile Documentation](http://docs.vagrantup.com/v2/vagrantfile/index.html)

 After you make changes to your `Vagrantfile` you will need to run `vagrant reload`.